webpro-nl/knip/packages/docs/src/content/docs/features/compilers.md

 might represent component properties.
 This results in those exports being reported as unused by Knip.

-The built-in functions seem to do a decent job, but you can override them however you like.
+The built-in functions seem to do a decent job, but override them however you like.

 ## Custom compilers